Special Needs Transportation Guidelines & Procedures

-- At drop off, if no adult is present to receive the student, the driver will alert dispatch and continue on the route.
+- DROP OFF: At drop off, if no adult is present to receive the student, the driver will alert dispatch and continue on the route.
 The driver will attempt to return at the end of the route to drop the student off.
 If no adult is present to receive the student at this time, School Police will be called.

 - Driver and bus attendants are not be permitted to carry students on and off the bus.
 Students that cannot walk up the stairs to board, but can walk to their seat once on board, may be offered a transport chair to use on the lift only, then transfer to a bus seat.
 Students must be able to walk on/off or use lift with a secure and approved wheelchair.
 This includes: a securement safety belt, good brakes, appropriate head rest (if needed).
 Scooters and stroller type wheel chairs are not compliant with Federal Safety Standards and will not be permitted to use during transport.

 - WHEELCHAIRS: All wheelchairs must be compliant with WC-19 per Federal & State Standards.
 All wheelchairs must be secured with 4 securements and a shoulder lap belt.
 All students also must be secured with in the wheelchair itself.
 Brakes and head and/or foot supports must always be tight and secure.
 If any of the above items are not working properly, it may result in delay of transportation.
 Parents are responsible to make sure the wheelchair is safe and compliant for transport.